-• Apply knowledge of entrepreneurship to various sectors in food, nutrition and Dietetics.
+- Fundamental concepts of entrepreneurship and management skills for startup. - Apply knowledge of entrepreneurship to various sectors in food, nutrition and Dietetics.

-Quality Control in Food Industries and Institutions Theory Code: FSC170
+Quality Control in Food Industries and Institutions

 • To understand the meaning of food quality and concepts of quality management.